Create a More Secure Cloud Environment

 - If you’re considering procuring cloud services from a CSP, opt for those certified to meet PCI DSS or HIPAA compliance requirements ─ even if your organization isn’t in an industry that requires compliance with those standards.
 PCI- and HIPAA-compliant cloud environments employ infrastructure and processes that enable them to meet very stringent security requirements.
 That translates into a more secure cloud environment.

-If your organization is using cloud services that aren’t PCI- or HIPAA-compliant, ask your CSP to provide detailed information on their security measures and how they plan to address potential issues in the future.
-How often are they updating their security measures?
-Do they test them?
-Can they meet stringent security requirements even if they choose not to undergo compliance certification?
-Can they verify the security measures they say they have in place are in place ─ and effective?
+Ask your CSP to provide detailed information on its current security measures and how it plans to address potential issues in the future.
+How often is it updating its security measures?
+Does it test them?
+Can it meet stringent security requirements even if it chooses not to undergo compliance certification?
+Can it verify the security measures it says it has in place are in place ─ and effective?

-Check your service level agreement.
-If it’s not specifying the level of security you want, you may want to consider other options and vendors before renewing any contracts.
+- Check your service level agreement.
+If it doesn’t specify the level of security you want, you may want to consider other options and vendors before renewing any contracts.

 - Implement cloud security best practices.
 Cloud security best practices can’t guarantee your data will be 100% secure, but they have proven effective for many IT professionals.
 You’re safer with them than without them.